 Vienna – Monument – Plague Column (Pestsaule)

-Even if I had realized during our 2017 visit that this monument was a pledge to save the people, I never thought that we would live though a pandemic time too.
-After all, this was back in 1679.
+Even though I learned during our 2017 visit that this monument was created as a vow to save the people, I never imagined we would one day live through a pandemic ourselves.
+After all, this promise dates back to 1679.

-I’ve been remembering this place in the past few months.
-I wonder why!
+I’ve found myself thinking about this place often in recent months.
+I wonder why.

 For an overview of Vienna click here.